-If you want traffic-free walking and cycling adventures, combined with wildlife-rich country parks, panoramic views, fabulous tourist attractions, fascinating heritage sites, and lovely café and pub stops then get out onto the cycle tracks of The Valleys.
+If you want traffic-free walking and cycling adventures, combined with wildlife-rich country parks, panoramic views, fabulous attractions, fascinating heritage sites, and lovely café and pub stops then get out onto the cycle tracks of The Valleys.

 The very same railways, tram roads and tow paths that once transported the raw materials of the industrial revolution are now beautiful walking and cycling trails, transporting people to the most wonderful parts of the Valleys.